Trofeo Princesa Sofia Iberostar – Medal Races

 All ten Trofeo Princesa Sofia Iberostar medal races will take place Saturday, spread over three courses.

-Britain’s 49er sailors, Dylan Fletcher and Stu Bethell have already claimed Gold ahead of their medal race, as have Sweden’s 470 duo Anton Dahlberg and Frederik Bergström.
+Britain’s 49er sailors, Dylan Fletcher and Stu Bethell had already claimed Gold ahead of their medal race, as have Sweden’s 470 duo Anton Dahlberg and Frederik Bergström.

 Racing on hold due to strong winds . . .
 Racing for 49er, FX and Nacra17 postponed.